dmreiter/onionometer/README.md

 Version 1 yields ~71% accuracy.

+After cleaning the data a little bit more the model predicts satire with around 76.5% accuracy.

 I will update this soon with a more in depth data analysis & will try to increase the accuracy.